tul1/LawnMower/README.md

 # LawnMower

 This is a program for the company X and what it does it is to implement algorithm to mow rectangular surfaces.
+LawnMower will control sequentially N lawn mowers, each one following directives from a configuration file.
+The file `input_file.txt` in the repository is an example of configuration file.

 ## Build and run LawnMower
 ### Build with Maven